Aditya-Baranwal/food-stalls/readme.md

-An application, to manage food shops.
+An application, to manage food stalls.

 Creating table to store details of food stalls